The costs of market timing

 The cost of missed opportunities

-The cost of market timing in the long run
+The long-term costs of market timing

 The overlooked costs of market timing

-«Buy and Hold» Strategy
+«Buy and hold» strategy

 Disclaimer: We have taken great care with the content of this article.
 Nevertheless, we cannot exclude the possibility of errors.
 The validity of the content is limited to the time of publication.